mvysny/karibu-helloworld-application/README.md

 # Hello, Vaadin 👋

-A simple "Hello, World" application in Vaadin 23 and Kotlin.
+A simple "Hello, World" application in Vaadin and Kotlin.
 Uses [Vaadin Boot](https://github.com/mvysny/vaadin-boot).
+Requires Java 17+.

 This project can be used as a starting point to create your own Vaadin application.
 It has the necessary dependencies and files to get you started.